 Photos and live broadcast

 The conferment ceremony is broadcast live from Aula Magna via su.se/mastersconferment and you will be visible as it is your turn to receive a diploma on the stage.
-The film will be published on the same page after the ceremony.
-A download link will be sent to all participants after the film has been subtitled.
-This link will be open for about two weeks.
+The film will be published on the same page for a short period after the ceremony.
+A download link will be sent to all participants afterwards.

 Group photos of everyone participating in the ceremony will be taken on stage.
 A link to these photos will be sent to all participants and the link will be open for two weeks.